dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% instruction 'Theme the Worker widget' %}

 In order to theme the `Worker` widget, we need to create `worker.m.css` within our `theme/dojo` directory and use it within `theme.ts`.
-The naming here is important as the object key of the exported theme must match the naming of the widget's CSS file.
+The naming here is important as the object key of the exported theme must match the naming of the widget's style sheet.

 Add the following code to `theme.ts`: